-Regardless of size though, all companies will benefit from having comparable results accessed through a single source.
-Each line or machine should be analysed according to its OEE targets and environment.
-Most importantly, remember only to compare OEE scores when machines, processes and materials are similar.
+Regardless of size, though, all companies will benefit from having comparable results accessed through a single source.
+Each line or machine should be analyzed according to its OEE targets and environment.
+Most importantly, remember only to compare OEE scores when machines, processes, and materials are similar.

-To compare other metrics, data collection should be standardised as much as possible.
+To compare other metrics, data collection should be standardized as much as possible.
 Reasons for stops are one of the most important metrics that you need to take into consideration.

-To that end, we recommend benchmarking stops if configuration settings can be standardised.
+To that end, we recommend benchmarking stops if configuration settings can be standardized.
 This will be much better than only focusing on the OEE number.

-When you implement OEE in different plants and factories, standardisation will be required, or mistakes in OEE calculation can occur.
-Standardisation will allow effective communication within your organisation and ensures the calculation is correct.
+When you implement OEE in different plants and factories, standardization will be required, or mistakes in OEE calculation can occur.
+Standardization will allow effective communication within your organization and ensures the calculation is correct.

 Ultimately, unlinked, plant by plant OEE tracking results in poor OEE implementation.

-Once you standardise your OEE monitoring, it becomes easier to monitor, track, and compare scores.
+Once you standardize your OEE monitoring, it becomes easier to monitor, track, and compare scores.
 Furthermore, scores are meaningful and insightful and maintaining historical values as a benchmark becomes possible.

-The ability to standardise OEE calculation in this way significantly benefits your organisation in return.
+The ability to standardize OEE calculation in this way significantly benefits your organization in return.
 You not only gather a shared database of logged information but also enhance communication across plants, factories, and departments.
 Improved communication and access to information leads to increased value-creation by reducing barriers to sharing best practices.

 8. Not taking action on data